 Not All Shelters Are Created Equal

-For pets that have to be kept inside a terrarium or an aquarium, ensure that you get a decent sized one which the animal can grow into.
+Remember to get a decent-sized one that the animal can grow into.
 This will save you money in the long run as opposed to having to buy another when the animal gets bigger.
-Take a look at temperature control, filters, and other accessories.
-More so, try to pick one that is easy to clean.
+Moreover, try to pick one that is easy to clean.

 Complete The Basics!